AmanChaudhary684/plant_disease_detection/README.md

     └── ...
 ```

 > **Without the model files:** The backend still runs but in "demo mode" — it returns a hardcoded prediction instead of real AI diagnosis.
-The app will work but detection won't be real.

 ---